 Tabs are often the best way to control exactly where text is placed.
-By default, every time you press the tab key, the insertion point will move 1/2 inch to the right.
-By adding tab stops to the Ruler, you can change the size of the tabs, and you can even have more than one type of alignment in a single line.
-For example, you could left align the beginning of the line and right align the end of the line by simply adding a right tab.
+By default, each time you press the Tab key, the insertion point will move 1/2 inch to the right.
+By adding tab stops to the ruler, you can change the size of the tabs, and you can even have more than one type of alignment in a single line.
+For example, you could left-align the beginning of the line and right-align the end of the line by adding a right tab.

 The tab selector